1949 Cleveland Browns season

-Browns players including quarterback Otto Graham, end Mac Speedie and linebacker Lou Saban were named to sportswriters' All-Pro lists after the season, while head coach Paul Brown was named AAFC coach of the year by Sporting News.
+Browns quarterback Otto Graham, end Mac Speedie, and linebacker Lou Saban were named to sportswriters' All-Pro lists after the season, while head coach Paul Brown was named AAFC coach of the year by Sporting News.
 Graham led the league in passing for the third time in a row, while Speedie was the league leader in yards and receptions.
 Fullback Marion Motley was the AAFC's all-time leading rusher.
 While the Browns were successful in the AAFC, winning all four of its championships, many people doubted that they could match up against NFL teams.
 Cleveland went on to win the 1950 NFL championship.